-Leadership Knowledge Skills Behaviour Identify the different leadership styles and supervisory management skills which are effective in hospitality businesses Use leadership styles and supervisory management skills appropriate to the business and situation Lead by example to maximise performance Understand how to work fairly with individuals that have diverse needs Ensure team members are aware of and follow policy relating to diversity Act as a role model operating in an empathic, fair and consistent professional manner On-demand test Criteria covered in on-demand test TL1.
+Leadership Knowledge Skills Behaviour Identify the different leadership styles and supervisory management skills which are effective in hospitality businesses management skills ap ryles and supervisory propriate to the business situation Lead by example to maximise performance Understand how to work fairly with individuals that have diverse needs Ensure team members are aware of and follow policy relating to diversity Act as a role model operating in an empathic, fair and consistent professional manner On-dem and test Criteria covered in on-demand test TL1.
 Principles of effective supervision TL2.
-Theories, models and styles of leadership and supervisory management skills Practical observation To pass, the following must be evidenced To gain a di stinction TL3.
-Provide leadership, supervision and sup required, leading by example to maximi y opportunities to 'go the extra mile' ither customers or in supporting team
+Theories, models and styles of leaders hip and supervisory man nagement skills Practical o bservation To pass, the following must be evidenced To gain a distinction TL3.
+Provide leadership, supervision and support to the team and s to 'go the extra mile' with either its members as required, leading by example to maximise performance customers or in supp orting team

 Professional discussion To pass, the following must be evidenced To gain a distinction TL5.
-Provide an effective evaluation of own performance, including behaviours, identifying where opportunities for improvement have been taken and results there of evaluated TL6.
-Demonstrate how feedback has been sought from managers and customers and how this has been effectively dealt with TL7.
-Provide examples of when improvement activities have been actively sought to develop own performance to raise standards in team performance, reaching objectives and customer service TL8.
-Proactively invite feedback from all stakeholders and use this to develop and implement measurable improvements in performance of self and team Amplification and guidance
+Provide an effective evaluation of own performance, including behaviours, identifying where opportunities for improvement have been taken and results there of evaluated Demonstrate how feedback has been sought from managers and customers and how this has been effectively dealt with TL7.
+Provide examples of when improvement activities have been actively sought to develop own performance to raise standards in team performance, reaching objectives and customer service Proactively invite feedback from all stakeholders and use this to develop and implement measurable improvements in performance of self and team Amplification and guidance